The Delevantes

-The Delevantes are an American rock and roll and country band consisting of brothers Bob and Mike Delevante from Nashville, Tennessee.
+The Delevantes are an American musical duo consisting of brothers Bob and Mike Delevante from Nashville, Tennessee.
 The band has continuously featured E Street Band’s, Garry Tallent and, in the 1990s, Benmont Tench from Tom Petty and the Heartbreakers.
 They were the first band to have a number one album on the Gavin Americana Charts.

 Their close harmony singing and working class narratives has drawn them comparison to, amongst others, Bruce Springsteen, The Everly Brothers, The Louvin Brothers and Creedence Clearwater Revival.

 History

 Bob and Mike Delevante hail from Rutherford, New Jersey, the sons and grandsons of General Motors workers, and graduated from St. Mary High School.
 After a progression from their earlier bands, Wreckless Abandon and Who's Your Daddy?, the brothers formed The Delevantes in Hoboken, New Jersey in 1988.
 But, on the advice of the BMI Nashville music executive, Jody Williams, who they met in New York City at the New Music Seminar, the brothers were encouraged to relocate to Nashville in 1992.